What is personal information?

 - The information is to be used in a way that will not identify you; or it is to be used for quality assurance, statistical or research purposes and will not be published in a way that will identify you.

 Fair Way collects personal information directly from you about your dispute, and from others to whom you have provided consent to send your personal information to us.

 Please refer to TDR's Website Practices Notice for how we collect information when you visit our websites.

 - Use of personal information

 Fair Way uses your personal information primarily in relation to resolving your dispute.
 Our secondary purpose includes use of your personal information to improve service delivery and performance management through business analysis, process improvement, and marketing.
-Fair Way only uses aggregated or de-identified personal information, unless operating impossible.
+Fair Way only uses aggregated or de-identified personal information, unless operationally impossible.